Keto Pineapple Upside-Down Cake

 Baking The Cake

-Cool the cake down in the pan for 30 minutes, then release its sides off the pan.
+Cool the cake down in the pan for 30 minutes, then release the sides of the pan.

 Flip the cake upside down on a serving cake plate.